aspose-tasks/Aspose.Tasks-API-References/english/java/com.aspose.tasks/timephaseddata/_index.md

  Value ([getValue()](../../com.aspose.tasks/timephaseddata\#getValue--)/[setValue(String)](../../com.aspose.tasks/timephaseddata\#setValue-String-)) property will be cleared, if it is not suitable for type, specified here.

 **Returns:**
-int - the type of a time phased data.
+byte - the type of a time phased data.
 ### getUid() {#getUid--}
 ```
 public final int getUid()